Create Twitter ads that fit seamlessly into your target audience’s timelines to garner attention, improve traffic, and more.

 - Tweet copy: 280 characters (each link costs you 23 characters, so when you include one link, you’ll have 257 characters left)

 - Video length: the maximum is 2 minutes and 20 seconds (but the sweet spot seems to be around 15 seconds).
 If the video length is under 60 seconds, the video will loop.

 - CC: closed captions or text overlays are mandatory

 Ready to run a successful Twitter Ads campaign?
 We can help.

 5. Capitalize on retargeting

 Retargeting features (also called remarketing) can help Twitter Ads stand out from other paid social media advertising options.
-You can use this feature on Twitter by setting the campaign to retarget those who have seen your ads or engaged with them, visited your website, or used your app.
+You can use this feature on Twitter by setting the campaign to retarget those who:

 Paid social ads, like all digital marketing campaigns, need regular testing and optimization to perform at their best.
 You can run a variety of Twitter ads, then analyze how well they work for your target audience and the platform after a significant period of time.

 Twitter Ads can be a successful paid social avenue for a variety of brands and industries.
-These ad types give you an avenue for reaching your ideal client persona in a seamless, creative way.
+These ad types give you an avenue for reaching your target audience in a seamless, creative way.

 This article has been updated and was originally published in June 2020.